RocketChat/docs-old/guides/omnichannel-guides/omnichannel-agents-guides/omnichannel-contact-center.md

 ## Chats

-All the chats you have taken appear under Chats, as you see below:
+All the chats you have taken appear under **Chats**, as you see below:

 ![](../../../.gitbook/assets/image%20%28215%29%20%281%29.png)